 You can lower your risk of type 2 diabetes if you:

-- control your weight and manage your diet
+- manage your weight and focus on a nutrient-dense diet

 - exercise regularly

 - avoid smoking, high triglycerides, and low HDL cholesterol levels

 If you have gestational diabetes or prediabetes, these habits can delay or prevent the onset of type 2 diabetes.

 There’s no cure for type 1 diabetes.
 It requires lifelong disease management.
 But with consistent monitoring and adherence to treatment, you may be able to avoid more serious complications of the disease.